etraveli/etraveli_codestyle/README.md

 capabilities of [PlantUML](http://plantuml.com/) diagrams to render diagrams when needed.

-This requires you to install a `dot` executable normally found within the [Graphviz](http://graphviz.org) open-source application simply download and install it within the standard path on your workstation to be able to build the documentation and all its diagrams properly.
-Then, simply build the documentation using:
+This requires you to install a `dot` executable normally found within the [Graphviz](http://graphviz.org) open-source application.
+Simply download and install it within the standard path on your workstation to be able to build the documentation and all its diagrams properly.

+After graphviz/dot is installed, simply build the documentation using:

 	mvn site

 Build the staged documentation for all modules using:

 	mvn site site:stage

+The staged documentation should land within the `/tmp/${reactor.name}/${version}` directory - typically something like `/tmp/etraveli_codestyle/1.2.3/`.